What is MDO film?

 What is MDO film?
 Find out about this innovative technology and what it could mean for your business.

-Machine-direction orientation (MDO) film represents one of the great technological innovations of the 21st century.
-In this process, a polymer film is heated to a temperature slightly below its melting point and stretched in a particular orientation.
+Machine-direction orientation (MDO) film is made where, a polymer film is heated to a temperature slightly below its melting point and stretched in a particular orientation.
 The film can be cast on an MDO machine, or this step introduced as the last stage in the manufacture of blown films.

 What are the benefits of MDO film?